Raymond P. Shafer

 (Pennsylvania Department of Transportation)

 Another connection that has been lacking will be taken care of finally.
-On December 9, 2002, the Southwestern Pennsylvania Commission approved shifting $6.7 million in state and federal funds to the project so construction can get under way in 2005.
+On December 9, 2002, the Southwestern Pennsylvania Commission approved shifting $6.7 million in state and federal funds to the project so construction could get under way in 2005.
 Pennsylvania Department of Transportation Engineer Ray Hack said the project will take two years and cost at least $50 million.
-Currently to head west on US 22 and US 30, one must exit and travel PA 60, which has become congested with development.
+To head west on US 22 and US 30 before the interchange, travelers had to exit and travel PA 60, which has become congested with development.
 "Everybody knows the ramps are long overdue," Hack said.
 "People who have to use Route 60 to and from the airport face nothing but traffic lights between I-79 and the parkway."
 In addition, PennDOT will widen more than one mile of the Parkway West to three lanes in each direction between the I-79/I-279 interchange and Parkway View Industrial Park.
 Hack went on to say, "Someday, the Parkway West will be three lanes in each direction between Pittsburgh and the airport."
 Construction began in Summer 2006 and finished in 2008 marking the completion of the interchange after 30 years.
 The ramp from I-79 southbound opened on November 24 and the ramp to I-79 northbound opened on December 9 and cost $67 million.

 ![]() Location of proposed new ramps. |